AdaGold/capstone/README.md

 - Demo your progress to your capstone teams every Friday
   - Your PM may attend these demos
 - Schedule and attend a 30 minute one-on-one with your PM
+  - The 1st week's one-on-one, you can expect your PM will talk with you about the following:
+    1. Look through your Trello Sprint board with you.
+Your PM can give guidance about any best-practices you might benefit from following and generally any changes that could be made so the board serves you better.
+    1. Talk through your intended timeline and due dates you've set for yourself.
+Your PM can give helpful input about how realistic the timeline might or might now be.
+  - The following weeks' one-on-ones, you can expect your PM will check-in with you about how you're tracking against the timeline you setup.
+Your PM is there to help you navigate being behind and strategize which things could be deprioritized to make your timeline more realistic.

 ### Daily:
 - Complete the [daily stand up form]() __everyday Monday through Friday before 12pm, and once over the weekend__